avinashkarn/avikarn.com/_posts/2019-04-17-Genetic-Mapping-in-Lep-MAP3.md

 <strong>Note:</strong> It is a common scenario to see the marker orders are flipped relative to their physical positions.
 There is nothing to panic about, one may fix it by manually sorting it.

-Commad to obtain the marker information using `cut`:
+Command to obtain the marker information using `cut`:

 ```bash
 cut -f1,2 p.call > cut_pcall.txt